A determination of the cosmic microwave background temperature using Galactic molecules: Analysis

 We have used a development version of the Absorption LIne Software (\textsc{alis}) package\footnote{\textsc{alis} is available from the following repository:\\ \url{https://github.com/rcooke-ast/ALIS}} \citep{Cooke2014}.
 This software was originally designed to measure the deuterium abundance of near-pristine absorption line systems, and has been adapted for the purposes of this study. \textsc{alis} uses the Levenberg–Marquardt algorithm to perform a non-linear least-squares fit to the data given a set of model parameters \citep{Markwardt2009}.
 The full model is defined by a continuum, a series of absorption lines, and a line-spread function (see Section~\ref{sec:lsf} and below).
 We note that all parameters of the model are fit simultaneously, so that the errors on the final derived column density ratios include the dominant uncertainties associated with the modelling procedure.

 For the continuum, we use a low-order Legendre polynomial (typically of order 3) in the vicinity of each absorption line.
 Each absorption line is modelled as a Voigt profile, which consists of three parameters: a column density, a velocity shift relative to the barycentre of the Solar System, and a Doppler parameter.
+All absorption lines of a given component are assumed to have the same Doppler parameter.
 We assume that thermal broadening is negligible, and model the absorption lines with macroscopic turbulence only.
 This choice does not impact our inferred excitation temperatures, since the excitation temperatures are based on the ratios of absorption lines that have the same molecular mass.
 Therefore, turbulent and thermal broadening are degenerate.
 Each pixel is sampled by 20 `sub-pixels'; the model is evaluated on this fine wavelength grid, and then resampled to the native pixel scale.

+For a given absorption component, the column density of a given level is the same for all absorption lines.
+For example, the $R(1)$ and $P(1)$ lines both arise from the same lower level ($N''=1$), and therefore have the same total column density.
 We assume that the relative populations of the lower energy level of each transition are in thermal equilibrium.
-For example, transitions from the $R(1)_{J=1.5}$ level are forced to be twice as strong as those from the $R(1)_{J=0.5}$ level.
-Furthermore, unlike previous analyses, we perform a direct fit to the column density ratio of the levels (cf. the left hand side of Equations~\ref{eqn:r1r0} and \ref{eqn:r2r1}).
+For example, transitions from the $N''=1, J''=3/2$ level are forced to be twice as strong as those from the $N''=1, J''=1/2$ level.
+Furthermore, unlike previous analyses, we perform a direct fit to the column density \emph{ratio} of the levels (cf. the left hand side of Equations~\ref{eqn:r1r0} and \ref{eqn:r2r1}).
 Some sightlines are well fit with a single absorption component, while others require multiple absorption components to obtain a satisfactory fit.
 All absorption components along a single sightline are assumed to be modelled with a single column density ratio; this is to avoid introducing covariance between the column density ratios of two blended components.
 After we finalise the model fitting, we perform an additional `validation fit', where each component has a separate column density ratio.
 This test allows us to check if all absorption components are consistent with the column density ratio inferred from the joint fit.

 For sightlines with multiple cloud components, we force each cloud of the absorption model to have the same relative velocity.
 To account for wavelength calibration errors between each multiplet, we include an additional free model parameter in our analysis that allows for a velocity shift of each multiplet relative to the $R(0)$ barycentric velocity.